wp-plugins/catwalker/readme.txt

 You can automatically add a list of related posts or pages to the end of every post or page by checking the appropriate box on the Settings > Writing page.
 You can designate specific categories or attributes to be included, you can specify categories or attributes whose child-terms will be included, or you can leave those inputs blank to list related posts for all terms.
 In a similar way, you can list terms for which to include no related-posts lists.
 The automated related-posts listing will operate only on your CatWalker default taxonomy.

-= Custom order on Category Pages =
+= Custom order and limit on Category Pages =

 (Currently available only for Categories and not for the custom Attributes taxonomy.)
 Go to the "Catwalker Options" section of the "Settings > Writing" page.
 Check the box to use a custom ordering and choose your preferences from the drop-down menus.
 You can sort by date or title, ascending or descending.
+You can also choose a custom number of posts to display on category archive pages.

 == Installation ==